akaritakai/wordle-solver/README.md

 Both Yarn and Node.js must be installed on the host.

 To build, run `yarn build`.
 This will create a `dist` directory with the compiled files.
-Then, open the `dist/index.html`file in your browser.
+Then, open the `dist/index.html` file in your browser.

-To host, upload the files to a web server and make the files in `dist` available at the root with `index.html` as the default.
+To host, upload the files to a web server and make the files in `dist` available at the root with `dist/index.html` as the default page.

 Strategy
 --------